hoaan9559/meme-coin-rug-tool/README.md

     ██║ ╚═╝ ██║███████╗██║ ╚═╝ ██║███████╗    ██║  ██║╚██████╔╝╚██████╔╝
     ╚═╝     ╚═╝╚══════╝╚═╝     ╚═╝╚══════╝    ╚═╝  ╚═╝ ╚═════╝  ╚═════╝

-         Ultimate Meme Coin Trading & Promotion Tool
+         Ultimate Meme Coin Creation & Promotion Tool
 ```

-## 🚀 Professional Solana Trading Bot
+## 🚀 Professional Meme Coin Creation & Promotion Tool

-Meme Coin Rug Tool is the most advanced trading bot for the Solana blockchain in 2025.
-Built for professional traders and MEV hunters, it offers lightning-fast execution speed and advanced features for Raydium and OpenBook DEX trading.
+Meme Coin Rug Tool is the most advanced meme coin creation and promotion tool on Solana in 2025.
+Built for meme coin developers and promoters, it offers everything you need to create, launch, and promote your meme coin.
+From token creation to visibility enhancement, we've got you covered with Raydium and PumpFun integration.

 ## 💰 Pricing